catseye/Robin/README.markdown

   given to a macro.
 (Right now the `small` macros don't complain if given too many arguments.)

-* Add command-line switch for using built-in versions of modules like `small`.

 * Document the "why" behind some of the design decisions.

 * Document the literate Haskell implementation better -- right now it's